gravitational/teleport/rfd/0170-package-distribution-v3.md

 maintain it long-term.
 I do not believe that doing this would save us significant effort over implementing the entire deb and rpm repo specs from scratch in Go.

+I estimate that we would need a minimum of a full engineering-quarter worth of work for either of these routes.
+Excluding the opportunity cost of not being able to work on other projects, I estimate that the development costs of this would be $100k worth of engineering at absolute minimum.
+The infra and maintenance costs would likely be similar to our current in-house solution, costing a minimum of $300k/year on top of the initial development costs.

 ##### Pulp-based tooling